 Starting a new term

 I’ll be back to work in a few weeks & I’m definitely thinking about what I need to get done before lessons start again.
-For new students, I’ll be getting their practice pouches & binders ready.
+New students need a bit more help with accessing online storage, practice pouches & binders.
 For returning students, they get a new binder cover & some updated pages for their binders.
 For my clients, I know I need to have my social media ready welcoming everyone back & setting up the excitement for the new year.

-If you would like a checklist to help you get organized, click the button below!
+If you would like a ‘back to lessons’ checklist to help you get organized, click the button below!